MicrosoftDocs/memdocs/memdocs/intune/fundamentals/get-started-with-intune.md

 - App protection policies help protect organization data on personal devices.
 - MFA helps protect your organization's data from unauthorized access.

-For more specific information, go to [Step 2 - Add, configure, and protect apps with Intune](deployment-plan-protect-apps.md).
+For more information, go to [Step 2 - Add, configure, and protect apps with Intune](deployment-plan-protect-apps.md).

 Every organization has a base set of apps that should be installed on devices.
 Before users enroll their devices, you can use Intune to assign these apps to their devices.
 During enrollment, the app policies are automatically deployed.
 When enrollment completes, the apps install and are ready to use.